davenquinn/xenoliths/paper/text/abstract.md

-The Crystal Knob volcanic neck in the central California Coast Ranges was erupted during the Pleistocene (1.65 Ma) through the Nacimiento belt of the Franciscan complex in the coastal region of central California.
+The Crystal Knob volcanic neck in the central California Coast Ranges was erupted during the Pleistocene (1.65 Ma) through the Nacimiento belt of the Franciscan complex in coastal central California.
 It is composed of olivine-plagioclase phyric basalt containing spinel peridotites and dunite xenoliths.
 The peridotites sample the mantle lithosphere beneath the